yeshua453/website/docs/controls/alertdialog.md

 ### `on_dismiss`

-Fires when dialog is dimissed.
+Fires when dialog is dismissed.